Troubleshoot And Repair One-Sided Earphone Failure

 Handle with Care

-Handling earphones with care can also prevent one-sided earphone failure.
+Handling earphones with care can also one-sided earphone failure.
 When handling earphones, avoid pulling them by the wires, as this can cause damage to the connections.
 Instead, hold them by the earbuds or the connector.

 It is also important to avoid using excessive force when inserting or removing earphones from audio jacks.
 You can also damage by gently removing earphones from your ears, rather than yanking them out.